 Last year Black Swan offered a tour with Lisa and Simon Thomas.
 Maybe they’ll do it again.

 BajaVoyager is a concierge service that “does everything from guided and supported, relaxed, scenic, “big bike” tours to SCORE, NORRA, BAJA 1000 Race support.”

 Strangely, their site doesn’t provide details on tours, but my friend Brad Barker recommends them and passed me this flyer on their fully-supported tour from Ensenada to San Quintin March 25-April 2 for $1950.

 BajaVoyager’s 9 Day Tour from Ensenada to San Ignacio.

 RawHyde enjoys near-cult status with the big BMW dual-sport adventure motorcycle crowd.
-They run a 7-day, fully-supported Big Bikes in Baja tour that goes as far south as San Quintin for $2995, date not yet announced.
-The word on the dirt is that this is an testosterone-fueled tour with guys who have invested big bucks in these bikes and training, and are determined to ride them to full capacity.
+They run a seven-day fully-supported Big Bikes in Baja tour that goes as far south as San Quintin.
+The word on the dirt is that this is a testosterone-fueled tour with guys who have invested big bucks in these bikes and training and are determined to ride them to full capacity.

 Rawhyde Adventures Tour is Reviewed in MotoUSA Magazine.

 Eagle Rider, MotoDiscovery, and MotoQuest all offer Baja road bike and dual-sport tours running the length of the peninsula.

 Eagle Rider is widely known as a Harley tour operator but in December, I learned at the Long Beach International Motorcycle Show that they’ve had dual-sport bikes in their fleet for quite a while.
 They offer an 8-day northbound or southbound tour between Los Angeles and Cabo San Lucas one way or both ways.
 Rental bikes are available.